GitAtom-PDX/GitAtom/README.md

 - Add: add target files to the /markdowns/ directory.  (same as standard git add command)
 - Commit: create formatted .xml files in /atoms/  from .md files in the /markdowns/ directory using atomify.
 Create .html files in /site/posts/ directory from .xml files in /atoms/ using jinja template.
 Add the new post locations to the site index and archive.
 - Push: push site files to remote repository.
 Once files are in the remote repository, they are published.
+Make sure to push to live branch.

 ### ex.
 Initialize the site directory: